-Authors should provide their address for correspondence and their telephone and fax numbers and electronic mail address.
+Authors should provide their telephone number and electronic mail address for correspondence.

 No work submitted to Mendeleev Communications should simultaneously be submitted to or be under current consideration by any other journal.

 Contributions which have appeared or have been accepted for publication with essentially the same content in another journal are not suitable for consideration by Mendeleev Communications.
 Papers which are accepted by Mendeleev Communications must not be published elsewhere.